regenwatchdog/regenwatchdog.github.io/_estates/ealing/southacton.md

 coordinates:
   - -0.272799,51.502295
 ---
-2,100 homes are earmarked for demolition on Ealing's South Acton estate with replacement 'social' housing at up to 80% of market rent.
+In Dec 2018, the Mayor approved the demolition of 2,100 homes at Ealing's South Acton estate with all replacement 'social' housing at up to 80% of market rent.

 The South Acton estate is Ealing's and West London's largest council estate with 2,100 homes spanning 25 hectares of land.
 These are accommodated in a range of principally medium to high rise blocks.
 The estate also provides shops, a youth club, a community centre, a nursery, school buildings and open space.